SuperShinyEyes/supershinyeyes.github.io/index.md

 In tech, we often call people managers _line managers_.
 They approve PTO, submit promotions, and run one-on-ones.
 I prefer the term **Talent Management**, used in the entertainment industry for managing stars.
 It reminds me that my teammates are not my underlings.
 They're my clients.
 My job is to empower them.

 Great engineers and designers are rare.
 Great engineers and designers who can proactively grow with a team is even rarer.
-If you're lucky enough to have that kind of team, serve them the way a talent manager would serve Celine Dion or Martin Scorsese.
+If you're lucky enough to have that kind of team, serve them the way a talent manager would serve Ryan Gosling or Martin Scorsese.
 As a leader, my proudest moments come when I've helped create a safe environment where great talents can work toward a shared vision together with autonomy.

 I have seen some managers believe they _gave_ promotions.
 That mindset feels backwards.
 When my team member gets promoted, _I thank them_ for their impact and their growth.
 Their success validates the investment I made in them.
 Every win on your team becomes part of your legacy.
 Celebrate it together.